What Is Excess Auto Insurance?

 The Verdict for Most Consumers

 For typical families and individuals with moderate to high net worth, personal umbrella insurance represents the best value.
-It provides comprehensive protection across all major liability exposures, gap coverage for claims excluded by underlying policies, and simplified management — all for a cost that now rivals excess auto premiums in many cases.
+It provides comprehensive protection across all major liability exposures, drop-down coverage for claims excluded by underlying policies, and simplified management — all at a cost that now rivals excess auto premiums.

 Only choose standalone excess auto coverage if you have specific commercial needs, already carry umbrella insurance and need higher auto-only limits, or have been advised by a qualified insurance professional.
-Consider reviewing the best auto insurance companies to find providers offering these coverage options, and make sure you have adequate uninsured motorist coverage to protect yourself from other drivers as well.
+Consider reviewing the best auto insurance companies to find providers offering these coverage options, and make sure you have adequate uninsured motorist coverage as a foundation.
+You should also understand bodily injury liability limits before adding any excess layers.

 Frequently Asked Questions